kaiwolff/Week4_Notes/Virtualisation.md

 ### Type 1 and Type 2 Virtualisation

 There are two types of virtualisation, Type 1 and Type 2.
 Type 1, also known as bare-metal virtualisation, has the virtualisation layer interacting directly with the hardware being used.
 Type 2 virtualisation interacts with an operating system instead.
 Type 1 is preferable, as the lack of an OS provides fewer potential security flaws.
 However, Type 2 virtualisation has the advantage of convenience, as it enables users to quickly employ software on their machine.

+## ISO Files

+These are also termed disk images, and represent a virtual disk.
+For example, they can be used to simulate a disk by mounting them in a virtual disk drive, or be burned onto a CD or USB stick.
+The files contained on the disk image can also be extracted using dedicated software.